Prometeus-Network/encryptor/README.md

 - Asymmetric data encryption and decryption;
 - Symmectrtic data encryption and decryption.

+Although Encryptor service designed to be automatically set during nodes deploymet procedure, it can also be installed as standalone service.
 To start the service, you must install the Rust programming language.
+Link for installing Rust https://www.rust-lang.org/tools/install
 Link for installing Rust https://www.rust-lang.org/tools/install

 The service includes the following functionality: